How to Move an Image to the Front or Back in Google Docs

 Moving an image to the back in Google Docs

-If you want an image behind the text or other images, like for a background, do this:
+If you want an image behind the text or other images, like for a background, follow these steps instead:

 1. Click the image you want to move to the back.